telhawk-systems/telhawk-proxy/js/README.md

-# GoTrack JS Pixel
+# TelHawk Proxy JS Pixel

 This is the **client-side tracking pixel library** written in TypeScript.
-It collects environment signals, runs bot-detection heuristics, and sends events to the GoTrack collector (`/px.gif` or `/collect`).
+It collects environment signals, runs bot-detection heuristics, and sends events to the TelHawk Proxy collector (`/px.gif` or `/collect`).

 ## 🔗 Integration with Go Backend

-The JS pixel is configured to work seamlessly with the GoTrack Go server.
+The JS pixel is configured to work seamlessly with the TelHawk Proxy Go server.
 See the main [INTEGRATION_GUIDE.md](../INTEGRATION_GUIDE.md) for complete setup instructions.

 ### Quick Setup